ybgskr12/Reforestation/README.md

-## If you’re struggling to think of what to get someone for Christmas.
-Get them a fridge and watch their face light up when they open it.
+## Why are fish easy to weigh?
+Because they have their own scales.